amcgaugh/ir-blaster/LIRC/README.md

     $ irrecord -d /dev/lirc0 ~/lircd.conf

-Follow the instructions in the console - write a valid command (ie: KEY_POWER) and then press the corresponding button on the remote.
+Follow the instructions in the console (this includes button mashing a bunch of remote commands until 80 dots appear, really annoying!) - write a valid command (ie: KEY_POWER) and then press the corresponding button on the remote.
+For a list of valid commands you can open another terminal window and enter:

+    $ irrecord --list-namespace

 When you are done with all the button's you want recorded check to make sure that the recordings were captured by running:

     $ nano home/pi/lircd.conf